by Ryan Brown

 Another buyer that was fast to shops to pick up their bottle also claimed that companies should allow buyers the choice to take sugary drinks or buy diet versions.

-Patrick McComiskie said: “I don’t think companies should cut down on sugar and let people choose for themselves.”
+Erin Hamilton said: “I don’t think companies should cut down on sugar and instead let people choose for themselves.”

 Robin Barr, the great-grandson of Irn Bru founder Robert Barr, unearthed the old recipe which is now being enjoyed around the country.